George Agnew Reid: Early life

-G. A. Reid was born on his family's farm in Wingham, Ontario.
+George Agnew Reid was born on his family's farm in Wingham, East Wawanosh Township, Huron County, Ontario.
+Growing up, Reid would study illustrated books and magazines, and by age eleven, he announced he intended to be an artist.
 After briefly apprenticing with an architect, he was trained at the Ontario School of Art, Toronto in 1879, where he studied with Robert Harris.
-Afterwards, he studied at the Pennsylvania Academy of the Fine Arts from 1882 to 1885 where he was a protégé of Thomas Eakins.
+Afterwards, he studied at the Pennsylvania Academy of the Fine Arts from 1882 to 1885 where he was a protégé of Thomas Eakins who appointed him a demonstrator in anatomy classes.

-He met his first wife artist Mary Hiester Reid at the Pennsylvania Academy, married her in 1885 and remained with her until her death in 1921.
-He also studied at the Académie Julian, with Jean-Joseph Benjamin-Constant, and at the Académie Colarossi in Paris, and the Prado in Madrid (1888–1889).
-He and his wife also made a number of study trips to Europe later, during which they visited France, Italy, Spain and Portugal.
+Reid met his first wife, artist Mary Hiester Reid, at the Pennsylvania Academy where they both studied.
+The two were married in May 1885, and were together until her death in 1921.
+Shortly after their marriage, the Reids moved to downtown Toronto, where George taught art lessons and began work on some of his most well-known paintings of rural Ontario.
+Throughout his early career, Reid also studied at the Académie Julian, with Jean-Joseph Benjamin-Constant, and at the Académie Colarossi in Paris, and the Prado in Madrid (1888–1889).
+He and his wife made a number of trips to Europe to study art and architecture, visiting countries including France, Italy, Spain and Portugal.

 Work

 In Toronto, Reid used memories of his early days on the farm and his knowledge of life in Canada in Forbidden Fruit (1889).
 He made his name with narrative pictures to which he applied his training in Paris which included works such as The Foreclosure of the Mortgage (1893; destroyed in 1919).
 After a 1896 trip to Spain and France, he painted or used pastel to create scenes of Canadian nature or of the figure in nature, espousing a modified form of Impressionism, having studied it in Paris.

 Reid became interested in mural painting in Paris, created his first mural panel in 1892, and in 1896, on his trip abroad, studied the murals of Puvis de Chavannes.
 In 1897, with Frederick Challener, William Cruikshank and Edmund Wyly Grier, he founded the Society of Mural Decorators in Toronto.
 In 1903, with the help of others, he founded the Arts and Crafts Society of Canada.
 It became the Canadian Society of Applied Art in 1905, and combined with a "City Beautiful" movement to encourage murals in civic and commercial establishments.
 Reid created murals and private and public commissions notably for the Toronto City Hall (1897-1899), Toronto Municipal Buildings (c.
 1899), the Royal Ontario Museum (1935-1938) and for Jarvis Collegiate in Toronto (1926-1929).